nathanlane/nathanlane.github.io/src/content/post/tediummicrofilm.md

 The wonderful and underrated online publication, **Tedium**, has an intriguing (and hilarious) longform piece on the history of microfilm: **<a href="http://tedium.co/2016/06/14/microfiche-microfilm-libraries-history/">Honey, I Shrunk The Page**.

 <blockquote>
-"Microfilm’s first innovation: Improving carrier pigeon efficiency" - Ernie Smith, Tedium
+"Microfilm's first innovation: Improving carrier pigeon efficiency" - Ernie Smith, Tedium
 </blockquote>